 When people think of the holiday season, chances are they imagine snow, cold weather, and curling up in front of the fireplace.

 Here in Aruba, we do things a bit differently.

 If there’s something we love here in Aruba, it’s decorating for the holidays.
 Toward the end of October, the local holiday television programs start broadcasting and the stores put out their lights, garlands, and ornaments.

-A real draw is the “Cas di Luz” (#15 on the map) in San Nicolas, a property decorated with thousands of lights and Christmas themed ornaments.
+A real draw is the “Cas di Luz” in San Nicolas, a property decorated with thousands of lights and Christmas themed ornaments.
 A great backdrop for you holiday themed vacation photos!